Northwest Side neighbors urge city to clear out Gompers Park homeless camp

 Residents on Chicago’s Northwest Side are calling for action as a homeless encampment in Gompers Park continues to grow.

-Residents say they’ve noticed fewer families using the park due to safety concerns, and they want the city to take steps to address the growing encampment.
-The group is hoping for more city support to find housing solutions for those in the camp, while also reclaiming the space for the community.
+They say they’ve noticed fewer families utilizing the park due to safety concerns, and they want the city to take steps to address it.